matheuristic/plan9port-config/README.md

   number of spaces to a tab from the default of `$tabstop`.
 - `uline`: Underline text selection.
 Specify an argument to change the character for underlining from the default of '-'.
+- `uncase`: Convert an alphanum string to a case-insensitive regexp.
 - `upper`: Uppercase text selection.
 - `w+`: Wrap (format text so each line is under some width in chars), specify an arg for a width other than the default of `70`.